-Picture It: The Best Golden Girls Merch on Amazon - E!
+Picture It, The Ultimate Golden Girls Gift Guide - E!
 Online

 As they say in St. Olaf, Christmas without fruitcake is like St. Sigmund's Day without the headless boy.
-We're not entirely sure, but we think that's akin to celebrating World Friendship Day without stuff featuring the ultimate girl squad, The Golden Girls!
+We're not entirely sure, but we think that's akin to a celebrating a birthday or the holidays with a Golden Girls fan and not gifting them stuff featuring the ultimate girl squad from their favorite show.

 No doubt about it: Blanche, Rose, Dorothy and Sophia are totally friendship goals.
-We can't think of a better way to honor this special day than by cozying up in a snuggly blanket featuring their faces, or sipping wine from character-inspired stemless glasses, or lighting a prayer candle in honor of that wise sage, Sophia Petrillo.
-(Just don't burn down Shady Pines in the process.)
+There's no better way to celebrate and honor fans of the show than by cozying up in a snuggly blanket featuring their faces, or sipping wine from character-inspired stemless glasses, or lighting a prayer candle in honor of that wise sage, Sophia Petrillo (just don't burn down Shady Pines in the process).

-So grab a slice of cheesecake and shop these fab finds featuring these icons of female friendship!
+So grab a slice of cheesecake and shop these fab gifts paying homage to the iconic show and cast with this gift guide!

 Golden Girls Windshield Sun Shade Visor

+Not only will this phone case protect your device, it'll also make you smile and remind you to stay golden.
+Plus, it's available for tons of different iPhone models.

-Golden Girls Inspired Stemless Wine Glass Set
+Golden Girls Inspired Stemless Wine Glass Set— Set of 4

 Whether you break these stemless wine glasses out for girl's night, or you indulge solo during your own Golden Girls binge watch session, there's one for every girl and her mood.
 Each glass is printed with premium, organic, dishwasher-safe ink in vivid white.
 Plus, the print is chip and fade-proof.